The 10 Best Bunk Beds

 video play icon

-This wiki has been updated 31 times since it was first published in March of 2015.
+This wiki has been updated 35 times since it was first published in March of 2015.
 Bunk beds provide an easy way to free up space in your kids' room for a play area or a desk where they can draw or do their homework.
 However, it's important to ensure that they're properly assembled and that guardrails and ladders are securely attached in order to avoid injuries.
 Also note that children under the age of six should never be allowed to sleep on the top bunk.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Storkcraft Caribou